 This film is directed by Joe Johnston who has given us other good movies like ‘Batteries not included’, ‘Honey I shrunk the kids’, ‘Jurassic Park 3’ and ‘Captain America: The First Avenger’.
 He has shown his directorial skills in all these movies and he was in full flow in ‘Jumanji’, a wonderful concept supported by wonderful direction, dialogues, and locations.
 The movie is based on a children short-story of the same name written by Chris Van Allsburg, whose other short-story on the same theme ‘Zathura’ was also adapted as a movie, that was also a good movie but not as good as this one.
 An equally good screenplay (Greg Taylor, Jonathan Hensleigh, Jim Strain) which changed the premise of the original story and added new bits.
 In the original story there were no adult players in the game, but that has been added in the adaptation.
 Wonderful happenings chain you with your seat throughout the whole duration of the movie.
 It’s a wonderful adventurous fantasy movie and a treat for them who liked fantasy and adventure.
 Robin Williams who is known for doing children-fantasy oriented movies is the star of the movie and done a fantastic job and all child actors also complemented the acting department well.
 The film is around 100 minutes long and is totally enjoyable scene-by-scene.
 The special effects are good and ahead as per the time and for many of the happenings they used real props, I must say nice art-direction.
 Background score was perfect and increases the effect.
 Though the movie got only 50% fresh rating on RT but it did well on BO.

-I will say that if you haven’t seen this movie yet, then you’re missing a part of your life of our reviewers recommend us, I liked it very much being a memory of my childhood and still loved the movie.
+I will say that if you haven’t seen this movie yet, then you’re missing a part of your life, I liked it very much being a memory of my childhood and still loved the movie.
 Do watch this wonderful presentation, my take 5/5.
 Play the Game!
 Live the Fantasy!

 Jai Raam ji ki :)